• Skip to primary navigation

 Instructions

 • Heat oven to 400°F and move rack to lower middle position.
-Toss sliced rhubarb with 1 Tablespoon of sugar.
+Toss the sliced rhubarb with 1 Tablespoon of sugar.
 Spread evenly over a baking sheet lined with a silicone baking mat or parchment paper and roast for 15-20 minutes, stirring halfway through.
 Set aside to cool.
 (Keep oven on to cook the scones)

-• Stir grated butter into flour mixture until well incorporated.
+• Stir the grated butter into the flour mixture until well incorporated.
 Stir in the yogurt mixture with a spoon or spatula.
 When most of the flour has been incorporated, transfer to a clean countertop and gently knead until no floury bits are left.
 Form into a 6x4" rectangle and place in the freezer on a plate for 10 minutes, until slightly chilled.

 Nutrition